bpnrockstar/gmail/README.md

 # gmail          #code by:- Mr. haxter

-create unlimited gmail using dot trick
+create unlimited gmail using dot trick in single click

 step to use the tool